Betty Broderick: In popular culture

 An article about Broderick's case in the Los Angeles Times Magazine led to the production of a television film called (Part 1) A Woman Scorned: The Betty Broderick Story, and (Part 2) Her Final Fury: Betty Broderick, The Last Chapter (1992), where Meredith Baxter portrayed Betty, Stephen Collins portrayed Dan, and Michelle Johnson portrayed Linda Kolkena.
 Baxter received an Emmy Award nomination for her portrayal of Broderick.
 The murder was also dramatized in the season 4 episode of Deadly Women, titled "Till Death Do Us Part."

 Both before and after Broderick's trials, her story was dramatized across the United States.
 Broderick granted numerous television and magazine interviews.
 She appeared on The Oprah Winfrey Show twice, Hard Copy, 20/20, and Headliners and Legends.

-At least four books were written about her story (Until the Twelfth of Never: The Deadly Divorce of Dan and Betty Broderick, 1993, by Bella Stumbo; Until the Twelfth of Never - Should Betty Broderick ever be free?, 2013, by Bella Stumbo; Forsaking All Others: The Real Betty Broderick Story, 1993, by Loretta Schwartz-Nobel; and Hell Hath No Fury, 1992, by Bryna Taubman).
+At least five books were written about her story (Until the Twelfth of Never: The Deadly Divorce of Dan and Betty Broderick, 1993, by Bella Stumbo; Until the Twelfth of Never - Should Betty Broderick ever be free?, 2013, by Bella Stumbo; Forsaking All Others: The Real Betty Broderick Story, 1993, by Loretta Schwartz-Nobel; Hell Hath No Fury, 1992, by Bryna Taubman; She Gave Her Pearls, 2023, by Kimberly Dotseth).
 Broderick was interviewed by Ladies Home Journal magazine and others.

-The 1991 Law & Order episode "The Wages of Love" partially was inspired by this murder and the trial that followed.
+The 1991 Law & Order episode "The Wages of Love" was inspired partially by this murder and the trial that followed.
 Guest star Shirley Knight was nominated for a Primetime Emmy Award for Outstanding Lead Actress in a Drama Series.

 Karen Kilgariff covered the case in episode 103 of My Favorite Murder, recorded live in San Diego.

+In a 2017 episode of Murder Made Me Famous titled "Betty Broderick", she was portrayed by actress Holly Day, Dan Broderick was portrayed by actor Chad Halbrook, and Linda Broderick, was portrayed by actress Valerie Lamb.

-The second season of the TV series Dirty John features the story of Betty and Dan Broderick from the early years through the homicides.
+The 2020, second season of the TV series Dirty John features the story of Betty and Dan Broderick from the early years through the homicides.
 Amanda Peet played Betty and Christian Slater played Dan.

 In spring 2020, a true crime podcast about the Betty Broderick case was produced by the Los Angeles Times titled It Was Simple: The Betty Broderick Murders.

 On July 15, 2020, Oxygen aired a special episode of Snapped devoted to the Betty Broderick case.

 Court cases

-Betty Broderick was involved in several civil and criminal court cases, including wrongful death for the murder of Dan Broderick and his wife Linda:
+Apart from the divorce case, Betty Broderick was involved in several civil and criminal court cases, including wrongful death for the murder of Dan Broderick and his wife Linda: